brandur/sorg/content/articles/second-wave-api-first.md

 ---

 Part of the push for open APIs was simple good will towards the rest of the world.
-The engineers building them were brought up in earliest days of the internet, steeped in its original counterculture, and had an innate bias towards radical openness.
+The engineers building them were brought up in the earliest days of the internet, steeped in its original counterculture, and had an innate bias towards radical openness.

 There was also a feeling from the companies involved that the APIs would be beneficial for their bottom lines.
 Users and third parties would use APIs to supplement the core product with add-ons and extensions that'd drive growth and increase product retention and satisfaction.

-Sites like the now defunct ProgrammableWeb popped up to discuss and catalog the newly appearing APIs, and the "programmable web" wasn't only a website, it was a a principle.
+Sites like the now defunct ProgrammableWeb popped up to discuss and catalog the newly appearing APIs, and the "programmable web" wasn't only a website, it was a principle.

 In the near future, _all_ platforms would be API-first, providing full programmatic access and opening a new wave of interoperability across the web that'd let any service talk to any other service and massively accelerate the scope and reach of the internet.
 APIs would help expand everything from freedom to communication to commerce.
 An overwhelming force for good in the world.